 The ELSIE L-C Meter.
 The ELSIE LC meter is an accurate, simple device for measuring inductance and capacitance.
 The ELSIE was designed by Joe Everhart, N2CX and Steve Weber, KD1JV.
 At one time it was kitted by the American QRP Club, but it's no longer in production.
 Although it can certainly be built using one of the free-form methods, including Ugly and Manhattan construction, I made a board in EAGLE Cad.
 Instead of the possibly more familiar PIC microcontrollers, the ELSIE uses Steve's favorite, the Atmel family of microcontrollers.
 So, along with the ELSIE, I had to build a device programmer and locate software to "flash" the chip, an AT90S2313.
 My ELSIE is finished and working fine.
 After initial tests, I replaced the key capacitor that ELSIE uses for internal calibration with a 1% one (was 2%), and it's even more accurate.
-I use it a LOT.
+Although I now have an LCD-reaout tester from eBay, the ELSIE is very handy when checking out capacitors, especially variable caps at hamfests.
 Here's the finished ELSIE.

 A -20dBm 20 meter test source, designed by Jim Kortge, K8IQY.
 I'm not providing any build photos, etc., on this one, because it did it just like Jim did, down to the 1/4" copper shielding tape.
 This is my primary reference source of RF for adjustment and calibration work in a 50-ohm environment.
 It does indeed read -20dBm on my log power meter.
 Check it out on the k8iqy.com web site.